-- aj Sheet A-1 Site Plan showing sideyard setbacks and rooftop landslide containment wall; - Sheet 1 of 1 Preliminary Improvement Pian dated May 2004 by Michael Beautz, C. E showing upslope and sideyard drainage as well as structure drainage; - c) Sheets A6 & A7 West and East Elevations, showing slope/building cross-sections with deck overhangs of at least three feet; - Sheet A-5 North 'Elevation, Site Section & Preliminary Structural, we have discussed the preliminary structural system with the project structural engineer, Mr. John Buchanan, S.E., including the requirement of all temporary cuts greater than 5 vertical feet be restrained.
+- aj Sheet A-I Site Plan showing sideyard setbacks and rooftop landslide containment wall; - b) Sheet 1 of 1 Preliminary Improvement Plan dated May 2004 by Michael Beautz, C.E. showing upslope and sideyard drainage as well as structure drainage; - c) Sheets A6 & A7 West and East Elevations, showing slope/building crosssections with deck overhangs of at least three feet; - d) Sheet A-8 North 'Elevation, Site Section & Preliminary Structural, we have discussed the preliminary structural system with the project structural engineer, Mr. John Buchanan, S.E., including the requirement of all temporary cuts greater than 5 vertical feet be restrained.
 This plan sheet also shows the FEMA Base Flood Elevation of 21 feet NGVD well below the lowest horizontal structural element of the lowest living floor.
 A frangible garage floor is also shown.